 After the circumcision, you may notice a small amount of blood on your baby’s diaper.
 If the bloodstain is larger than the size of a quarter, call your doctor right away.
 You should also call your doctor if:

-- Your baby does not have a wet diaper within 6 to 8 hours after the circumcision.
+- Your baby doesn’t have a wet diaper within 6 to 8 hours after the circumcision.

-- Redness and swelling around the tip of the penis does not go away after 3 to 5 days, or it gets worse.
+- Redness and swelling around the tip of the penis doesn’t go away after 3 to 5 days, or it gets worse.

-- The yellow discharge or coating on the tip of the penis does not go away after 7 days.
+- The yellow discharge or coating on the tip of the penis doesn’t go away after 7 days.

-- A Plastibell device was used and it does not fall off within 10 to 12 days.
+- A Plastibell device was used and it doesn’t fall off within 10 to 12 days.

 - Your baby has a temperature of 100.4°F or higher.

-- Do you plan to give the anesthetic as an injection or a cream?
+- Before circumcision, will you apply the anesthetic as an injection or a cream?

 - How will I know if my baby’s penis is infected?